-“Greatness” In a Time of Covid is the title of a poem inspired by the bungling responses of the British and American governments to the Coronavirus pandemic, with the tragic loss of tens of thousands of lives.
+“Greatness” In a Time of Covid is the title of a poem inspired by the bungling responses of the British, some other European, and the US governments to the Coronavirus pandemic, with the tragic loss of tens of thousands of lives.
 The arrogance of the governments, based on their colonialist histories, contrasted markedly with the extraordinary bravery and sacrifice of essential workers, and the fact that the majority of those who became ill and/or sadly died, were immigrants, or descendants of immigrants from former colonies.

 Written and first performed by Tayo Aluko, “Greatness” contains themes which suggest that the poem would benefit from translation into, and performance in languages of the European states that colonised the world – Africa, Asia, North and South America, Australia, New Zealand and territories in between.